clojure-emacs/inf-clojure/README.md

 alist of alists, so you can manipulate it in numerous ways.

-If you want to update a specific form there is a function `inf-clojure-update-repl-feature` which can be used like so:
+If you want to update a specific form there is a function `inf-clojure-update-feature` which can be used like so:

 ```emacs-lisp
 (inf-clojure-update-feature 'clojure 'completion "(incomplete.core/completions \"%s\")")